Behind the scenes at our gardens: Caring for Dyffryn over autumn

 What’s going on in the gardens over autumn?

-As early autumn arrives, the borders and pot displays are still a riot of colour, the kitchen garden is a hive of activity and one of the most important jobs in the garden, the great hedge cut, is underway.
+As early autumn arrives, the borders and pot displays are still a riot of colour and the kitchen garden is a hive of activity.

 Don’t miss the dahlias

 Hazel explains, 'The big displays can keep going until November with copious dead-heading and watering.
 Behind the scenes we take the containers apart and put them back together again to freshen them up.
 We inherited over 1,000 dahlias which all needed identifying and labelling, one of my biggest tasks when I arrived at Dyffryn.’

 The kitchen garden is buzzing with activity in autumn.
 You’ll always find something unusual growing here and some of the weird and wonderful vegetables are now ready to harvest, including South American crops such as the oca.
 In the Andes, oca is the most widely cultivated tuber after the potato and the small, pink tubers are delicious raw in salads.

 It’s not all about picking crops, plenty of planting goes on in the autumn too.
 Japanese over-wintering onions ‘Paris White’ are very hardy and will be sown this autumn as will the French variety of lettuce ‘Marvel of Four Seasons’.